gaspard/keoda/CONLANG/00_birth.md

-Keoda is spoken in the land of the wet flowers ( tio: genital - thing (a) - wet (lo) - place (da): Tionaloda ), a country where the notion of dream (gais) and and responsability for the dream we create is taken very seriously.
+Zulapa is spoken in the land of the wet flowers ( tio: genital - thing (a) - wet (lo) - place (da): Tionaloda ), a country where the notion of dream (gais) and and responsability for the dream we create is taken very seriously.